zeroluck/docs/sources/articles/google-saml.md

 Google Apps will work as Service Provide ( SP ) and we need to "introduce" Gluu Server with Google Apps as Gluu Server can work as Identity Provider ( IDP ).

-NOTE: It's highly recommended to use Google staging apps setup before Google production migration.
+NOTE: It is highly recommended to use Google staging apps setup before Google production migration.
 If you have any question or confusion, please feel free to let us know.